While I was doing this, I began to wonder what to do about the generator "start" battery.

 How much of the starting battery's capacity is being used?

-If one were to assume that the generator was set to run once per day and pull 100 amps (a current likely seen on a very cold day!) from the battery for 5 seconds this would represent about 0.03 amp-hours - about the same amount of energy in a hearing-aid battery!
+If one were to assume that the generator was set to run once per day and pull 100 amps (a current likely seen on a very cold day!) from the battery for 5 seconds this would represent about 0.03 amp-hours: - This happens to be about the same amount of energy as is contained in a fresh hearing-aid battery!

 From this we can see that this "100 amps for 5 seconds" is an average current of just over 1 milliamp (1/1000th of an amp!) when spread across 24 hours - a value likely lower than the self-discharge rate of the battery itself.
 By these numbers you can see that it does not take much current at all to sustain a healthy battery that is used only for starting!